zhiyichenGT/zhiyichen.github.io/index.md

 ### News

+Jun, 2023: I started a research summer internship at Coalition, Inc.

 Mar, 2023: I posted an APNIC Blog about my work on improving the inference of sibling Autonomous Systems.
 [APNIC Blog](https://blog.apnic.net/2023/03/21/improving-the-inference-of-sibling-autonomous-systems/)

 Feb, 2023: The joint work with Peng Li on *DiffPrep: Differentiable Data Preprocessing Pipeline Search for Learning over Tabular Data* was accepted by the The ACM Special Interest Group on Management of Data (SIGMOD) 2023.